NREL/ROSCO/docs/source/api_change.rst

 99      PRC_WindSpeeds      3.0000 25.0000      !
 PRC_WindSpeeds  - Array of wind speeds used in rotor speed vs. wind speed lookup table [m/s]
 100     PRC_GenSpeeds       0.7917 0.7917       !
 PRC_GenSpeeds   - Array of generator speeds corresponding to PRC_WindSpeeds [rad/s]
 101     Empty Line
+126     Twr_ExclSpeed       0.00000             !
+Twr_ExclSpeed	    - Rotor speed for exclusion [LSS, rad/s]
+127     Twr_ExclBand        0.00000             !
+Twr_ExclBand	    - Size of the rotor frequency exclusion band [LSS, rad/s].
+Torque controller reference will be Twr_ExclSpeed +/- Twr_ExlBand/2
+128     Twr_GainFactor      1.0000 1.0000       !
+Twr_GainFactor    - Factor to change PI torque control gains by [-]
+129     Twr_GainTau         1.00000             !
+Twr_GainTau       - Time constant for gain change when in exclusion zone [s]
-140     Fl_n                1           !
+144     Fl_n                1           !
 Fl_n          - Number of Fl_Kp gains in gain scheduling, optional with default of 1
-142     Fl_U                0.0000      !
+145     Fl_U                0.0000      !
 Fl_U          - Wind speeds for scheduling Fl_Kp, optional if Fl_Kp is single value [m/s]
-156     Ind_Azimuth         0           !
+146     Ind_Azimuth         0           !
 Ind_Azimuth   - The column in OL_Filename that contains the desired azimuth position in rad (used if OL_Mode = 2)
-157     RP_Gains            0.0000 0.0000 0.0000 0.0000     !
+161     RP_Gains            0.0000 0.0000 0.0000 0.0000     !
 RP_Gains - PID gains and Tf of derivative for rotor position control (used if OL_Mode = 2)
 ====== =================    ======================================================================================================================================================================================================

 ====== =================    ======================================================================================================================================================================================================